 Janis Joplin had a voice unlike all other female singers of the ’60s.
 Her husky and explosive voice mesmerized audiences across the world.
-Not only this, she put her heart and soul into each performance, leaving audiences often shocked and left without words.
+Not only this, but she also put her heart and soul into each performance, leaving audiences often shocked and left without words.

 5. Dusty Springfield

 Often described as “The Queen of Blue-Eyed Soul,” Dusty Springfield is Britain’s greatest female singer of the ’60s or possibly of all time.
-Her versatility ranged from blues, to pop, and even show tunes.
-Elton John has even gone as far to say that, “I just think she was the greatest white singer there ever has been.”
+Her versatility ranged from blues to pop, and even show tunes.
+Elton John has even gone as far as to say that, “I just think she was the greatest white singer there ever has been.”

 4. Shirley Bassey